• Skip to main content

 Step three

-• Eggs are added to the batter.
+Flour mixture is added to the batter.

 Step four

-Sift together the dry ingredients and add to the banana mixture and mix until blended.
+Sift together the dry ingredients and add to the banana mixture, and mix until blended.

 Step six